The skin is divided into two main layers. The outer layer is known as the epidermis. The layer underneath is known as the dermis.

 The epidermis contains three types of cell.
 On the surface are flat cells, known as squamous cells.
-Under the layer of squamous cells are rounder cells called basal cells.
+Under these are rounder cells called basal cells.
 In between the basal cells are melanocytes.

-If you have naturally darker (brown or black) skin, you have the same number of melanocytes as people with white skin, but make more melanin.
+If you have naturally dark (brown or black) skin, you have the same number of melanocytes as people with white skin, but they make more melanin.
 This means you have more natural protection from UV rays.

 Moles (sometimes called naevi) are a group or cluster of melanocytes that are close together.
-Most people with white skin have about 10-50 moles on their skin.
-Some young adults can have as many as 100.
+Most people with white skin have about 10–50 moles on their skin.
+Some people can have as many as 100.